Nightmare (Atmosfear series): Reception

-The game was popular in Australia, leading to sold out "dance parties" and a number of advertising deals, including one with Pepsi.
+The game gained a cult following due to its innovative use of a VHS tape (and later DVDs) to enhance the gaming experience.
+It became popular in Australia, leading to sold out "dance parties" and a number of advertising deals, including one with Pepsi.
 A song and a music video were also created for the game.
 Clements and Tanner sold the two millionth board game during the 1993 Christmas period.
+In Australia, it sold 100,000 units.

 Expansions

 Following the success of Nightmare, four game expansions were announced but only three were released.
 Each expansion comes with a new tape, new time and fate cards and changes to rule conditions, with a different character hosting each new tape.
 Nightmare II was hosted by Baron Samedi and released in 1992.
 Nightmare III was hosted by Anne de Chantraine and released in 1993, and incorporated the use of spells.
 Nightmare IV was hosted by Elizabeth Bathory and released in 1994, and incorporated a punishment class based around vampires that played by their own set of rules.
-The game's fourth expansion, based around Khufu, was going to be released in 1995, but faced with declining sales of the series brought on by some twists in Nightmare IV (Bathory eliminating a player from the game completely in the last five minutes possibly chief among them), it was cancelled and replaced by The Harbingers.
+The game's fourth expansion was going to be released in 1995, but faced with declining sales of the series brought on by some twists in Nightmare IV (Bathory eliminating a player from the game completely in the last five minutes possibly chief among them), it was cancelled and replaced by The Harbingers.

 During an interview with Hard Copy in 1992, they discussed the possibility of there being a movie based on the characters.
 This, too, fell through because of the declining sales.